DouglasUrner/GDP1/units/3/assignments/U3.1-side-scroller/index.md

 1. On Code.org work through [Lesson 15: Velocity](https://studio.code.org/s/csd3-2018/stage/15/puzzle/1).
 1. Then, go on to [Lesson 16: Collision Detection](https://studio.code.org/s/csd3-2018/stage/16/puzzle/1).
-1. Once you have completed the [Side Scroller](https://studio.code.org/s/csd3-2018/stage/15/puzzle/11) - including the score challenge from [Step 10 of Lesson 16](https://studio.code.org/s/csd3-2018/stage/16/puzzle/10), share, and add a link to the [template](https://docs.google.com/document/d/1gVR-eagLCPBAyVarJJRZTLyHFCMPr59zQ4gQ2l_RFQ8/edit?usp=sharing).
+1. Once you have completed the [Side Scroller](https://studio.code.org/s/csd3-2018/stage/15/puzzle/11) - including the score challenge from [Step 10 of Lesson 16](https://studio.code.org/s/csd3-2018/stage/16/puzzle/10), share, and add a link to the [template][].
 1. Make a copy of the [submission template][template] and fill it out.
 1. Once you've completed the template, submit it.